wprint3d/wprint3d/README.md

 - Once it's done, type `ifconfig` and copy the IP address of your machine.
 Type that IP address into the address bar of your browser, i.e.: https://192.168.0.2
 - Follow the on-screen instructions.

+## Known bugs
+- SD printing may disrupt the negotiated serial connection.
+The connection should come back **about a minute** after finishing the print job.

 <!--
 ## Contributing